semgrep/semgrep-docs/docs/playground.md

 To add a rule to the Rule Board:

-1. Ensure that you are logged-in.
+1. Ensure that you are signed in.
 2. Click **Add to Rule Board**.
 3. Select either the Audit or Block boards depending on the importance of the rule.
 Matches for rules on the Block board will prevent PR merges within a CI environment.